 “Yes, sir!”
 The woman bobbed, writing furiously on the board, and scurried off.

-He waited until the lieutenant had turned his attention back to the injured before daring to touch his cheek.
+He waited until the lieutenant had turned his attention back to the injured before daring to touch his cheek again.
 No blood, not even a graze, just incredible heat.
 Dylan fumbled in his belt pouch for his shaving mirror.
 The surface revealed a massive red welt marking his skin.

 By the time Dylan had staggered to his feet, the man Fetcher had previously spoken with appeared.
 He also held a board.
 Dylan eyed the paper clipped to it.
 What had the woman written?
 There was no question it was about him, but what?